kerthcet/github-workflow-as-kube/README.md

 We support other workflows as well, you can select as your needed:

 - Golang ci workflow: running golang ci, golang tests.
-You should provide `make test`, `make test-integration`, `make test-e2e` primitives.
+You should provide `make test`, `make test-integration`, `make test-e2e` primitives and do not edit the workflow name.

 ## Roadmap